Azure/azure-sdk-for-net/sdk/ai/Azure.AI.Projects/README.md

-# Azure.AI.Client client library for .NET
+# Azure AI Projects client library for .NET

 The Azure AI Assistants client library for .NET is an adaptation of OpenAI's REST APIs that provides an idiomatic interface and rich integration with the rest of the Azure SDK ecosystem.
 It will connect to Azure AI resources endpoint.